What is a steering committee?

 Responsibility #6: Encourage the project manager

-Should you have a steering committee?
+Do you need a steering committee?
+(Yes)

 From my experience I can tell you that you should absolutely set up a steering committee.
 Even if you are optimistic about the project, and even if you’ve been leading a lot of projects before.

-A personal story: I had been leading a number of IT projects, all of similar scope.
+I had been leading a number of IT projects, all of similar scope.
 Our projects generally went well.
 So we said we’d not have dedicated steering board meetings.
 We’d rather spend the time working on the project.

 In a subsequent project things looked differently.
 We couldn’t get the customer to contribute in the expected manner.
 Deadlines were frequently missed.
 Every day was a struggle.